Technology Guide for Single Projector Room with Lecture Capture and Crestron control

 To start the video camera press ON under Power.

-Login to the Local PC (4) and start the Panopto recording application on the desktop.
-You can verify the camera focus by looking at the viewing frame under Primary Source on the left side of the Panopto window .
+Login to the Local PC (4) and start the YuJa Software Station recorder on the desktop.
+You can verify the camera focus by looking at the preview under Video Source in YuJa .
 Also, retrieve wireless microphone from podium storage drawer, switch ON beltpack and attach lapel mic to your shirt in the frontal chest area.
 (Note: a security peg is required to unlock the wireless microphone from the lectern storage drawer.
 Pegs are available for loan from the I.T.
 Service Desk in Bata Library)

 Select a camera Preset from the menu to suit your preference.
-Podium Zoom is recommended for a typical lecture scenario
+Podium Zoom will aim the camera at the podium to capture the speaker.